simon-eller/LetsShort/README.md

 ### Feature requests

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to you to make a strong case to convince the YOURLS developers of the merits of this feature.
+It's up to you to make a strong case to convince the LetsShortBot developers of the merits of this feature.
 Please provide as much detail and context as possible.

 ### Pull requests